Aliases for KAT6B Gene

 GeneCards Summary for KAT6B Gene

 KAT6B (K(Lysine) Acetyltransferase 6B) is a Protein Coding gene.
-Diseases associated with KAT6B include genitopatellar syndrome and sbbyss syndrome.
-Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include transcription factor binding and acetyltransferase activity.
+Diseases associated with KAT6B include say-barber-biesecker variant of ohdo syndrome and blepharophimosis-intellectual disability syndrome, sbbys type.
+Among its related pathways are Chromatin organization.
+GO annotations related to this gene include transcription factor binding and transferase activity, transferring acyl groups other than amino-acyl groups.
 An important paralog of this gene is KAT8.

 UniProtKB/Swiss-Prot for KAT6B Gene

 Histone acetyltransferase which may be involved in both positive and negative regulation of transcription.
 Required for RUNX2-dependent transcriptional activation.
 May be involved in cerebral cortex development.
 Component of the MOZ/MORF complex which has a histone H3 acetyltransferase activity.